Minimum-Area Enclosing Triangle with a Fixed Angle: Proof of Lemma

-Overall, we get at most nine candidates for minimum (at most two from the quadratic equation, at most four from the quartic equation, $\theta=\frac{1}{2}\pi$ and the extremities.)
-So it can be solved exactly in constant time by taking the smallest of the nine.
+Overall, we get at most eight candidates for the minimum of $\sigma$ (at most two from the quadratic equation, at most four from the quartic equation and the extremities of the domain of $\theta$).
+So it can be solved exactly in constant time by taking the smallest of the eight candidates.

-\item[(2)] Suppose $\Delta''$ has non-negative slope.
-Using the notation of the previous case and a similar argument, $\lambda\geq 0$ and

-We obtain the same equations (\ref{lemma arc fixed line minimal triangle equation 1}) and (\ref{lemma arc fixed line minimal triangle equation 2}), and therefore the candidates are the same nine ones.
-So it can be solved exactly in constant time by taking the candidates that minimize $\mu(\theta)$.
+\item[(2)] The case where $R''$ has non-negative slope is similar to the case where $R''$ has strictly negative slope.

-\item[(3)] Suppose $\Delta''$ is vertical.
-The general equation of $ \Delta$ is $x=s$ for $s\in\mathbb{R}$. $0< \omega <\frac{1}{2}\pi$ otherwise there is no solution.
+\item[(3)] Suppose $R''$ is vertical.
+The general equation of $ R$ is $x=s$ for $s\in\mathbb{R}$. $0< \omega <\frac{1}{2}\pi$ otherwise there is no solution.
 Using the notation of the previous cases, there are three subcases to consider: (3.1) $s\leq 0$, (3.2) $s\in\,]0,2r\sin(\omega)[$ or (3.3) $s\geq 2r\sin(\omega)$.